11 Haunted Places in Washington you need to visit

-Washington is one of the most beautiful states in North America thanks to an abundance of natural lakes, lush forests, and historical landmarks.
+Washington is one of the most beautiful states in North America, thanks to abundant natural lakes, lush forests, and historical landmarks.
 However, lurking behind that beauty is a much darker side involving some particularly creepy paranormal hotspots!

-Let’s look a little bit closer at these 11 most haunted places in Washington State…
+Let’s look a bit closer at the most haunted places in Washington State…

 1. Campbell House, Spokane